Buy-to-let mortgages and the private rented sector

 - On 16 November 2016, HM Treasury made the long-awaited announcement that it was granting the Bank of England’s Financial Policy Committee powers of direction in the buy-to-let market.

 With 19% (4.3 million) of households in England renting privately in 2014-15 (English Housing Survey) - equivalent figures for Scotland, Wales and Northern Ireland are also available - BTL mortgages play a pivotal role in supporting housing supply in the private rented sector.
-(The figures for 2015-2016 will be released on 26 January 2017).

 We want to see a market that works for all participants, including lenders, tenants and landlords.